 Cataclastic flow occurs within granular material such as sand.
 This is obviously not deformation at a lattice scale, but at the thin section and even larger scale.
-However, it provides a transition to thinking about mechanisms at an even smaller scale, and also includes an important suite of 'ductile' or distributed slip deformation mechanisms.
+However, it provides a transition to thinking about mechanisms at an even smaller scale.
+Both involve distributed slip deformation mechanisms.

 Soft sediment faults in Triassic strata of Edgeøya.
 Note how they 'disappear' into the massive sand.

 Photomicrograph mosaic under plain light of small soft sediment faults in fine sands with shale laminations from the sample above.
 Instead of a distinct slip surface or brecciation the fault is defined by a zone of cataclastic flow with grain sliding and reorientation.

 From introductory courses in geology one might be forgiven of thinking of crystal lattices as being a model of perfection, all the atoms lined up and in their place.
 Real world crystals are full of imperfections, and those imperfections are crucial to understanding how intracrystalline deformation takes place.

 The most fundamental mechanism of intracrystalline deformation is the propagation of line dislocations through the lattice structure.